Amanps09/BMI-Calculator/README.md

 # BMI Calculator

-Made an app which can basically check your BMI based on your gender, height, weight etc.
+Made An App which can basically check your BMI based on your gender, height, weight etc.